scraggo/scraggo.github.io/content/blog/music/thinkertoys-generate-art-and-business-ideas/index.md

 6. **Eliminate**: Identify and eliminate any redundant or unnecessary parts of the song to streamline and enhance its impact and cohesiveness.
 7. **Reverse**: Experiment with reversing musical motifs, lyrical themes, or structural elements to create unexpected and inventive compositions.

-_Gaps filled in_: Linear techniques like these are goldmines for getting unstuck on songs in progress.
+_My takeaways_: Linear techniques like these are goldmines for getting unstuck on songs in progress.

 ### Intuitive Example - Dali's Technique: "Slumber with a key" (hypnagogic analysis)